Eurovision Song Contest: Pre-selections and relegation

-The "Big Five"
+The "Big" countries

-In 1999, an exemption from relegation was introduced for France, Germany, Spain and the United Kingdom, giving them an automatic right to compete in the 2000 contest and in all subsequent editions.
+In 1999, an exemption from relegation was introduced for France, Germany, Spain, and the United Kingdom, giving them an automatic right to compete in the 2000 contest and in all subsequent editions.
 This group, as the highest-paying EBU members which significantly fund the contest each year, subsequently became known as the "Big Four" countries.
 This group was expanded in 2011 when Italy began competing again, becoming the "Big Five".
-Originally brought in to ensure that the financial contributions of the contest's biggest financial backers would not be missed, since the introduction of the semi-finals in 2004 the "Big Five" countries have now automatically qualified for the final alongside the host country, and have not been required to compete in the semi-finals.
+The "Big Four" were originally brought in to ensure that the financial contributions of the contest's biggest financial backers would not be missed, as the production of the 1996 contest was significantly compromised by the absence of Germany.
+Since the introduction of the semi-finals in 2004, the "Big Five" countries have now automatically qualified for the final alongside the host country, and have not been required to compete in the semi-finals.
+Spain opted not to participate in the as part of a larger boycott against Israel's participation in the context of the Gaza war, thereby reducing the number of "Big" countries back to four.